UtherII/utherii.github.io/README.md

 ### Questions:
  - Is there a limit to the number of themes we want to support ?
  - Since the number of themes increase, should we use to a dropdown instead of many radio buttons to select the theme ?
+ - Should we support other themes from mdbook too ?
+They seem less interesting to me since there are already two dark themes.
  - Do we need an authorization from mdbook author(s) ?
 ### What's in the prototype:
- - The prototype is based on the mdbook theme system.
-It use the rust style by default
+ - The prototype support all themes from mdbook.
+The Rust theme is used by default.

-## SearchbSar on the sidebar
+## Searchbar on the sidebar
 ### What:
  - Move the searchbar, the gear button and the help button to the sidebar
 ### Why: